icl-utk-edu/papi/src/components/pcp/README.md

 The PCP component interfaces PAPI and the Performance Co-Pilot, for the Performance Metrics Domain Agent (PMDA) perfevent.
 This allows monitoring of IBM Power 9 'nest' events via PCP without elevated privileges.
-This component was developed and t ested using PCP version 3.12.2.
+This component was developed and tested using PCP version 3.12.2.

 * [Enabling the PCP Component](#markdown-header-enabling-the-pcp-component)
 * [Environment Variables](#markdown-header-environment-variables)